richardRadli/pill_detection/README.md

 Alternatively, if you can use `draw_masks.py` to create the binary mask images.

 To create the images for the streams, run `create_stream_images.py`.
-Make sure you go through all the choices of the argument called **dataset_operation** in the **ConfigStreamNetwork** class in the `config.py` file (train, valid, test).

 Next step is to train the stream networks, this is Phase 1.
-There are two kind of backbones are available for this, EfficientNet V1 b0 [2] and EfficientNet V2 s [4].
+There is one backbone available in this repository EfficientNet V2 Small [4].
 Make sure you train all four streams.
-Also, two loss functions are provided: triplet loss and hard mining triplet loss.
-The later will save the hardest triplets, which can be utilized in Phase 2.
-To copy the hardest samples into a directory, run `mine_hard_samples.py`.
+Run `train_stream_network.py`.

 After the streams are trained, the last step is to train the fusion network, it is also called Phase 2.
-There are 5 choices for this, as listed above.
-If hard mining triplet loss was selected in Phase 1, the network will be trained on only the hardest samples.
+There are 3 choices for this, as listed above.

 To evaluate the models, use `predict_fusion_network.py`.

+## 📰 Link to paper

+For detailed insights, check out our [research paper](https://www.scitepress.org/Papers/2023/122355/122355.pdf).

 ## References
 [1] - Ling, S., Pastor, A., Li, J., Che, Z., Wang, J., Kim, J., & Callet, P. L. (2020).
 Few-shot pill recognition.